Upgrade Guide

 mysqldump --databases slurm_acct_db > /path/to/offline/storage/backup.sql

-slurmdbd (accounting)
+slurmdbd (Accounting)

 If slurmdbd is used in your environment, it must be at the same or higher major release number as the slurmctld daemon(s), and at a close enough version for compatibility.
 Thus, when performing upgrades, it should be upgraded first.
 When a backup slurmdbd host is in use, it should be upgraded at the same time as the primary.